pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

   <span class="line"></span>
 </div>
 # DEFENSES MOVE
-We did a little bit of tinkering before starting this scenario, and as a result we have catered alerts just for the occation.<br>
+We did a little bit of tinkering before starting this scenario, and as a result we have catered alerts just for the occasion.<br>
 The firewall is checking for tcp packets to 4 specific ports.
 The auditctl is monitoring a particularly sensitive file on the server.<br>
 Lets see if we were ready for an attack.

-## WAZUH ALERTS
+## 01.WAZUH ALERTS
 <img src="assets/images/tech-bureau/phase.01/10.wazuh-alerts.png">
 <small>“01.wazuh-alerts.png”<small>

-We can see the entierty of the attack presented in the alert sequence.
-From port enumiration to the SSH bruteforce,<br>
+We can see the entirety of the attack presented in the alert sequence.
+From port enumeration to the SSH bruteforce,<br>
-to a succesfull login as user *intern*, followed by sensitive data being accesed and sent out, followed by an SSH session closed.
+to a successful login as user *intern*, followed by sensitive data being accessed and sent out, followed by an SSH session closed.

-## 01.WAZUH PORTSCAN ALERT
+## 02.WAZUH PORTSCAN ALERT
 <img src="assets/images/tech-bureau/phase.01/11.wazuh-nmap.png">
 <small>“02.wazuh-nmap.png”<small>

-Observe the results of our custom rule, we can see cleaerly the attacker IP address, the machine being scanned and ofcource the port number, 443 in this case.
+Observe the results of our custom rule, we can see clearly the attacker IP address, the machine being scanned and of course the port number, 443 in this case.

-## 02.PCAP PORT-CROSS
+## 03.PCAP PORT-CROSS
 <img src="assets/images/tech-bureau/phase.01/15.pcap-nmap.png">
 <small>“03.pcap-nmap.png”<small>

 We can confirm the nmap scan on exactly 4 ports.
 I will point out the detail that to a [SYN] request ports 80 and 443 are giving out an immediate [RST, ACK] to a scan attempt proving that the ports are closed.
-Ports 22 and 3306 however give a sequence of  [SYN] → [SYN,ACK] → [ACK] → [RST,ACK] signifying a handshake and than a immediate drop from the portscanner.
+Ports 22 and 3306 however give a sequence of  [SYN] → [SYN,ACK] → [ACK] → [RST,ACK] signifying a handshake and than a immediate drop from the port scanner.
 ####Port Scan Confirmed

-## 03.WAZUH BRUTEFORCE ALERT
+## 04.WAZUH BRUTEFORCE ALERT
 <img src="assets/images/tech-bureau/phase.01/12.wazuh-hydra.png">
 <small>“04.wazuh-hydra.png”<small>

 Here we have a useful piece of data, the bruteforce is attempted as username *intern*.

-## 04.PCAP BRUTE-CROSS
+## 05.PCAP BRUTE-CROSS
 <img src="assets/images/tech-bureau/phase.01/16.pcap-hydra.png">
 <small>“05.pcap-hydra.png”<small>

 With the hydra bruteforce we can simply observe the time signature and notice that a burst of 10 SSH protocol requests to the Ubuntu Server happening at the same time, followed by a series of key exchanges.
 #### Brute Force Confirmed

-## 05.WAZUH FILE OPENED ALERT
+## 06.WAZUH FILE OPENED ALERT
 <img src="assets/images/tech-bureau/phase.01/13.wazuh-cat.png">
 <small>“06.wazuh-cat.png”<small>

-Here we see Wazuh fiering off a rule based of auditctl monitoring a specific file on the server.
+Here we see Wazuh firing off a rule based of auditctl monitoring a specific file on the server.

-## 06.WAZUH EXFILTRATION ALERT
+## 07.WAZUH EXFILTRATION ALERT
 <img src="assets/images/tech-bureau/phase.01/14.wazuh-exfil.png">
 <small>“07.wazuh-exfil.png”<small>

 Our IPtables have been adjusted to catch any outgoing tcp traffic from port 8000.<br>
 We will take a look at the Wireshark traffic next.

-## 07.PCAP EXFIL-CROSS
+## 08.PCAP EXFIL-CROSS
 <img src="assets/images/tech-bureau/phase.01/17.pcap-get-request.png">
 <small>“08.pcap-get-request.png”<small>